A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Discussion

 \subsection{Rotation curve and the Galaxy mass}

-Recent \Gaia\ observations have allowed a precise determination of the shape of the Galactic rotation curve, mainly through measurements of Cepheids within a few kpc of the Sun and at greater distances up to 60 kpc from the Galactic centre using the kinematics of halo stars \citep{2020MNRAS.494.4291C,2021MNRAS.501.5964D}.
-The evidence of a rapid decay of the Galactic rotation curve has led to a revision of the mass of the Galaxy included in a radius of 200 kpc.
-We have adopted these measurements as constraints on our model, therefore we have by construction the same total mass as the latter authors : 1.08$^{0.20}_{-0.14} 10^{12}$ \Msun\ at 200 kpc \citep{2020MNRAS.494.4291C} in good agreement with recent measurements of \cite{2019MNRAS.484.5453C} who found M$_{200}=1.17^{+0.21}_{-0.15}\times 10^{12}$\Msun\ based on the dynamics of satellites. \cite{2021MNRAS.501.5964D} determined the Milky Way mass before and after the infall of the Large Magellanic Cloud.
-They found a total mass at 200 kpc of 1.01 $\pm 0.24 \times 10^{12}$ \Msun\ before, or 1.16 $\pm 0.24 \times 10^{12}$ \Msun\ after.
+Recent \Gaia\ observations allowed a precise determination of the shape of the Galactic rotation curve, mainly through measurements of Cepheids within a few kiloparsecs of the Sun and at greater distances up to 60 kpc from the Galactic centre using the kinematics of halo stars \citep{2020MNRAS.494.4291C,2021MNRAS.501.5964D}.
+Evidence of a rapid decay of the Galactic rotation curve has led to a revision of the mass of the Galaxy included in a radius of 200 kpc.
+We adopted these measurements as constraints on our model, and therefore we have by construction the same total mass as the latter authors: 1.08$^{+0.20}_{-0.14} 10^{12}$ \Msun\ at 200 kpc \citep{2020MNRAS.494.4291C} in good agreement with the recent measurements of \cite{2019MNRAS.484.5453C} who found M$_{200}=1.17^{+0.21}_{-0.15}\times 10^{12}$\Msun\ based on the dynamics of satellites. \cite{2021MNRAS.501.5964D} determined the Milky Way mass before and after the infall of the Large Magellanic Cloud (LMC).
+These authors found a total mass at 200 kpc of 1.01 $\pm 0.24 \times 10^{12}$ \Msun\ before, or 1.16 $\pm 0.24 \times 10^{12}$ \Msun\ after.

-Recently,\cite{2021MNRAS.501.2279V} measured the influence of the LMC passage on the Galactic mass determination.
-The influence of these external perturbations remains relatively small for the inner parts \citep[Figure 15 in ][]{2021MNRAS.501.2279V} and in particular the definition of a mean rotation curve remains meaningful.
+Recently, \cite{2021MNRAS.501.2279V} measured the influence of the LMC passage on the Galactic mass determination.
+The influence of these external perturbations remains relatively minor for the inner parts \citep[Figure 15 in ][]{2021MNRAS.501.2279V} and in particular the definition of a mean rotation curve remains meaningful.